-Quick Answer: A safety pilot is a rated pilot occupying a control seat who maintains visual lookout while another pilot flies under simulated instrument conditions (hood or foggles).
-The safety pilot must hold at least a private pilot certificate with appropriate category/class ratings for the aircraft.
-Both pilots can log flight time—the flying pilot logs actual flying time (solo if safety pilot isn’t acting PIC), and the safety pilot can log PIC if acting as PIC.
+Quick Answer: A safety pilot is a rated pilot occupying a control seat who maintains visual lookout while another pilot flies under simulated instrument conditions.
+The safety pilot must hold at least a private pilot certificate with appropriate category/class ratings.
+Both pilots can log flight time – the flying pilot logs actual flying time, and the safety pilot can log PIC if acting as PIC.
 Required when practicing under the hood per FAR 91.109(b).

 Legal Requirements for Safety Pilots

 FAR 91.109(b) requires a safety pilot when operating under simulated instrument conditions.
+Probably should have led with this, honestly – this is the reg that makes the whole arrangement legal.
 The safety pilot must hold at least a private pilot certificate with category and class ratings appropriate to the aircraft.
-If the aircraft requires a type rating, the safety pilot needs that as well.
-Medical certificate requirements depend on who is acting as PIC.
+If the aircraft requires a type rating, the safety pilot needs that too.

-The safety pilot must occupy a control seat with adequate vision forward and to each side.
-This typically means the right front seat in single-engine aircraft.
-The aircraft must have dual controls allowing the safety pilot to take control instantly.
-The safety pilot’s primary duty is maintaining visual separation from other traffic and obstacles.
+The safety pilot must occupy a control seat with adequate vision forward and to each side – typically the right front seat in single-engine aircraft.
+The aircraft must have dual controls.
+The safety pilots primary duty is maintaining visual separation from other traffic.
+Everything else is secondary.

 Who is Pilot in Command?

-Either pilot can act as PIC depending on the agreement.
+Either pilot can act as PIC depending on the agreement – and this is where it gets interesting.
 If the flying pilot (under the hood) is rated and current in the aircraft, they can act as PIC with the safety pilot serving as a required crewmember.
-Alternatively, the safety pilot can act as PIC if they meet all PIC requirements including currency and medical.
-This determination affects logbook entries and insurance coverage.
+Alternatively, the safety pilot can act as PIC if they meet all PIC requirements.

 Logging Flight Time

-The flying pilot (under the hood) always logs the time they’re manipulating the controls.
-They log this as “simulated instrument” time in their logbook.
+The flying pilot (under the hood) always logs the time theyre manipulating the controls.
+They log this as simulated instrument time.
 If acting as PIC, they log it as PIC time.
-If not acting as PIC, they log it as solo time (since they’re the sole manipulator of the controls).
+If not acting as PIC, they still log it because theyre the sole manipulator of the controls.

 Typical Safety Pilot Missions

 Most safety pilot flights involve practicing instrument approaches, holds, and unusual attitudes.
-Pilots building IFR currency fly six approaches, holding procedures, and intercepting courses within the preceding six months per FAR 61.57(c).
-The safety pilot enables this practice without paying for an instructor or flight following services.
+Pilots building IFR currency need six approaches, holding procedures, and intercepting courses within the preceding six months per FAR 61.57(c).
+A safety pilot enables this practice without paying instructor rates.

 Communication and Procedures

-Before flight, clearly establish who is acting as PIC and how costs will be split.
-Discuss the plan including which approaches to fly and how long the session will last.
-Agree on procedures for transferring control—typical phraseology is “You have the controls” / “I have the controls.”
+Before flight, establish who is acting as PIC and how costs will be split.
+Discuss the plan – which approaches, how long, weather minimums.
+Agree on procedures for transferring control.
+Standard phraseology: “You have the controls” followed by “I have the controls.”
 Establish that the safety pilot will call out traffic and take control if necessary.

 Insurance Considerations